maciejhirsz/beef/README.md

 Instead of being an enum with a tag, `beef::Cow` uses capacity to determine whether the value it's holding is owned (capacity is greater than 0), or borrowed (capacity is 0).

+## License

+This crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Choose whichever one works best for you.

+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.